-This is one of our favourite ways to take a luxury break and save a few pennies!
+This is one of our favorite ways to take a luxury break and save a few pennies!

 It beggars belief that prices can fluctuate so sharply for the difference of a day!

-On the flip side, if you prefer less crowds and huge savings across the board this should be top of your list of priorities!
+On the flip side, if you prefer fewer crowds and huge savings across the board this should be top of your list of priorities!

 2. Stay Clear of Very Popular Tourist Destinations

 Once you’ve set your heart on the country it’s time to start thinking about what makes it special.
 Just because people have recommended Bali for the last twenty years it doesn’t mean you’ll love it.

 Very popular places change rapidly to meet the demands of increasing numbers of tourists, resulting in higher costs of accommodation and daily expenses, making your experience less of a luxuriously affordable one.

 Instead, consider other areas nearby that are often overlooked.
 You are also far more likely to have authentic encounters and soak up the local culture (if that’s what you want).